 Victorian Furniture Quality

 The Victorian style is quite easily seen when you know what the characteristics are.
 Great woods like oak, mahogany and rosewood were the cornerstone of the foundation for these great pieces.
-Besides that wood, the heavy-ornate upholstery also made the Victorian style extremely popular with the working class.
-It had a regal sense that many people loved to have in their possession.
+Besides the type of wood, the heavy-ornate upholstery also made the Victorian style extremely popular with the working class.
+It had a regal sense many people loved to have in their possession.

 Changes in Style